 The International Airport Schiphol in the Netherlands is one of the better airports in the world, which is my experience as a traveller.
-However, the new logo of Schiphol – work of dBOD Amsterdam office in association with the brand management of the airport – was not entertained favourably in the creative world (see Visual Brand Experience Blog).
+However, the new logo of Schiphol – work of dBOD Amsterdam office in association with the brand management of the airport – was not entertained favourably in the creative world.
 All good intentions of the people involved in spite.

 Why the new logo is not so well approved?
 Could it be the used colours and shape?
 Let us put the logo through a genetic semantic analysis.